 The quantity and quality of the Borax water had changed since the beginning of the geothermal energy development project when a few wells were drilled near the lake.
 The water level of Borax Lake decreased and Little Borax Lake can be found dry during the hottest summer months.

-The Borax Lake and hot springs are gaining unprecedented attention today for its unusual environmental profile and unique ecosystem.
-For these reasons, it makes the area very attractive for many scientific types of research.
+Borax Lake Hot Springs gain unprecedented attention today for its unusual environmental profile and unique ecosystem.
+For these reasons, it makes the area very attractive to many scientific types of research.

-Currently, the 640-acre area around Borax Lake is designed as a critical habitat and managed by The Nature Conservancy, BLM and the Oregon Department of Fish and Wildlife.
-In 1993 The Nature Conservancy purchased 160-acre private land around Borax Lake and Borax Lake itself to save the endangered chub species and unique environment.
+Currently, the 640-acre area around Borax Lake is designated as a critical habitat and managed by The Nature Conservancy, BLM, and the Oregon Department of Fish and Wildlife.
+In 1993 The Nature Conservancy purchased 160-acre private land around Borax Lake and Borax Lake itself to save the endangered chub species and the unique environment.

-Because Borax Lake is a biological preserve and the lake's shoreline is highly fragile and may be damaged from off-road vehicles, only foot traffic is allowed from the second gate to the Borax Lake (0.5 miles) and the hot springs (1 mile).
+Because Borax Lake is a biological preserve and the lake's shoreline is highly fragile which may be damaged by off-road vehicles, only foot traffic is allowed from the second gate to the Borax Lake (0.5 miles) and the hot springs (1 mile).